-Kourtney Kardashian Stepped Out In These Celeb-Favorite Sandals With Her New Beau
+Kourtney Kardashian Stepped Out in These Celeb-Favorite Sandals With Her New Beau

 Kourtney Kardashian and her half-sister Kendall Jenner have been the center of attention during the Cannes Film Festival, and it’s no secret why.

-In addition to frolicking on a yacht while in the South of France for the film festival, the two have also been spotted with their respective new love interests — naturally piquing the interest of fans and photographers alike.
+In addition to frolicking on a yacht while in the South of France for the film festival, the two have been spotted with their respective new love interests — naturally piquing the interest of fans and photographers alike.

 Jenner is reportedly dating rapper A$AP Rocky, while Kardashian seems to be spending time with young model Younes Bendjima.